ganeshmittapally/FileIngestion/docs/deploy.md

 - `ACR_NAME` — the ACR name
 - `DATADOG_API_KEY` — Datadog API key for monitoring (optional)

+## Observability placeholders
+The application includes placeholders for observability.
+Configure these values in `src/FileIngestion.Api/appsettings.json` or via environment variables in your deployment platform.

+- `Observability:Datadog:ApiKey` — Datadog API key (set as `DATADOG_API_KEY` secret in GitHub if used in workflows)
+- `Observability:Datadog:OtLPEndpoint` — OTLP endpoint for exporting traces/metrics (e.g., `https://otlp.example.com:4317`)

+If these are not provided the app will fall back to the console exporter for local development.

 ## Workflow
 The workflow `publish-to-acr.yml` will trigger on pushes to `main` and build the Docker image using the Dockerfile at `deploy/docker/Dockerfile` and push to the configured ACR.